 In 1973 major work was carried out by Percy Daniel of Clevedon, the console being replaced with one with new manuals and tab-type stops.
-The key and stop action are both electric, however the original slider chests were retained.
-At the same time new stops were added; a new extension windchest being fitted to house the new ranks of pipes.
+While the key and stop action are both electric, slider chests are used for much of the organ though some ranks were added at the time of the rebuild and are on direct electric action.

 The organ is registered with the National Pipe Organ Register, NPOR N01066.

 |Pedal Key action El Stop action El Compass-low C Compass-high c1 Keys 25|